hbz/lobid/gatsby/lobid/README.md

    gatsby develop
    ```

- **Open the source code and start editing!**
+ *Open the source code and start editing!*

    Your site is now running at `http://localhost:8000`!

-   _Note: As the port 8000 is closed on emphytos use the proxy http://gatsbydev.lobid.org/.
+   *Note*: As the port 8000 is closed on emphytos use the proxy http://gatsbydev.lobid.org/.
 You'll also see a second link: _`http://localhost:8000/___graphql`_, adjust this to the proxy.
 This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).
    Also, only the dynamically generated pages (this defined in _src/pages_) are served properly.

    Open the `lobid` directory in your code editor of choice and edit e.g. `src/pages/team-de.js`.
 Save your changes and the browser will update in real time!

-1. **Deploy**
+2. **Deploy**

    It's always good to clean up first:
    ```shell
    gatsby clean
    ```
+   Let's build:
    ```shell
    gatsby build
    ```